Last reviewed on 7th August 2023 by Martin Alexander (Mortgage Advisor)

 Many landlords will switch to another buy to let mortgage once their introductory period is over.
 As a result, interest-only payments will remain low for the initial term of the mortgage.
 This period can be anywhere from two to five years.
 Once the term expires, remortgaging a buy to let can keep interest rates low.

 Learn more: How to remortgage a buy to let property

 Increased rental profits

+Lower monthly payments also allow for an increase in monthly rental profits.
 The additional income saved from rental payments can be very useful, especially when maintenance issues arise.
-Furthermore, surplus income can cover insurances and professional costs such as letting agent fees.
+Furthermore, surplus income can cover insurance and professional costs such as letting agent fees.

-Saving more money each month can be very advantageous as you may be able to generate enough profit to buy another buy to let property.
+Saving money each month can be very advantageous as you may be able to generate enough profit to buy another buy to let property.
 This is often how landlords are able to grow their property portfolios to generate a sizeable income each month.